f5devcentral/vscode-f5/README.md

 # vscode-f5-fast README

-This is the README for the F5 Automation Services Templates(FAST), "vscode-f5-fast".
+This is the README for the F5 Application Services Templates(FAST), "vscode-f5-fast".

 This extension is intented to help interface with the FAST service to manage templates and deploy applications.